 Strict password Policy

-password policy is a set of rules designed to enhance computer security by encouraging users to employ strong passwords and use them properly.
+A password policy is a set of rules designed to enhance computer security by encouraging users to employ strong passwords and use them properly.
 A password policy has to be part of an organisations’ official regulations and may be taught as part of security awareness training.

 Useful link for easy password